openSUSE/news-o-o/_posts/2010-05-15-opensuse-weekly-news-issue-123-is-out.markdown

      "Many of you have eagerly been awaiting the release of  NetworkManager 0.8.1.
-Well, itâ€™s not completely done yet, but a first  beta release just hit the mirrors about 12 hours ago.
+Well, it’s not completely done yet, but a first  beta release just hit the mirrors about 12 hours ago.
-     Iâ€™m proud to announce that there are already packages for  openSUSE available thanks to our great openSUSE Build Service.
+     I’m proud to announce that there are already packages for  openSUSE available thanks to our great openSUSE Build Service.
 Packages  exist currently for openSUSE 11.2 and openSUSE Factory.
      A warning first: I did not even install the packages yet!
 So they might or might not work at all."